 Mental illness can manifest in many different ways and is not always easy to detect.
 Some symptoms are more noticeable than others, especially depending on their severity and impact on a person’s life.
 Common signs and symptoms of mental illness include mood swings, changes in appetite, feelings of sadness or hopelessness, and an altered sense of reality.

-Mental health disorders can also become more pronounced with increased substance abuse.
+Mental health disorders can also become more pronounced with increased substance abuse, which will require counseling services as the addiction and mental illness progresses.
 There are generally overlapping symptoms which can make it more difficult to differentiate one condition from the other.
-It is important to treat both mental health and drug abuse issues simultaneously due to their interrelated nature.
+It is important to treat both mental health and drug abuse issues simultaneously at a reliable mental health rehab center due to their interrelated nature.
 If one condition is left untreated, it can increase the risk of relapse and make achieving long-term recovery more difficult.

 Nearly one in five U.S. adults live with a mental illness (44.7 million in 2016).nimh.nih.gov

 PTSD affects 7.7 million adults, or 3.5 percent of the U.S. population.adaa.org